Below you’ll find answer to questions that we are asked the most about the Mr Andrews Online Creative Computing Curriculum.

 How do the projects ensure progression?

-By completing the projects in each phase (KS1, LKS2 and UKS2) you covering progression in each of the elements of Computer Science, Digital Literacy and Information Technology.
+By completing the projects in each year group (1 – 6) you covering progression in each of the elements of Computer Science, Digital Literacy and Information Technology.
+The skills progression grids clearly show what the children have learnt, what they are learning and what they will be learning in the future.

 ‘Your school has a statutory duty to offer a broad and balanced curriculum that prepares pupils to ‘use computational thinking and creativity to understand and change the world’.
 Therefore, as your school develops its scheme of work for computing, it would be unwise to ignore any of these *aspects, or to give too much emphasis to one to the detriment of the others.’